Practical Guide

 You've Exceeded the Number of Message Templates Allowed

 Each WhatsApp API account can only own a limited number of Message Templates.
-If you need more, open a support ticket with your Partner stating your reason.
+If you need more, open a support ticket with your WhatsApp partner stating your reason.
 WhatsApp may approve a higher limit at its discretion.

 Getting your Message Template right might seem difficult, but there are things you can do to stand a better chance of having your submission approved.